AUfluids/EARSCM/README.md

 ## Description
-Implementation of the Explicit algebraic Reynolds stress correction model (EARSCM) enhanced for the prediction of secondary flows based on standard k-omega SST.
+Implementation of the Explicit algebraic Reynolds stress correction model (EARSCM) enhanced for the prediction of secondary flows based on standard RANS $k-\omega$ SST.
-Three coefficients can be tuned by the user to change the model's performance.
+Three coefficients can be modified by the user to change the model's performance.
-Stardard optmised values are given by the model.
+Standard optimised values are given by default in the model.

 ## Target platform
 The code is known to work with OpenFOAM v2212.